 Like when the light is left on in the bathroom, for instance.
-Or those people who leave hunks of bread on their plate and then PUT IT INTO THE SINK instead of scraping it into the garbage, so by the time I find it, it’s a mushy pile of yeast vomit.
-(Who ARE those people?)
-Or those other prodigies who insist on driving in the left lane–while PEOPLE ARE ACTIVELY PASSING THEM ON THE RIGHT.
+Or those people who leave hunks of bread on their plate and then PUT IT INTO THE SINK.
+Or those other prodigies who insist on driving in the left lane while PEOPLE ARE ACTIVELY PASSING THEM ON THE RIGHT.

-In short, you don’t want to marry me.
+In sum, you don't want to marry me.

 And while there's a plethora (you use that word way more as an adult than you ever thought, right?) of things I badger the poor souls stuck at my house for dinner with, there's really only one thing I (strongly) badger about when it comes to business.

-If you’ve hung out here at TMF for any length of time (even 5 minutes), you’ve probably seen me rant about this word more than once.
-It’s ugly, offensive, lazy, useless, trite and downright irresponsible of any business owner who’s using it to compel people to opt-in.
+If you've hung out here at TMF for any length of time (even 5 minutes), you've probably seen me rant about this word more than once.
+It's ugly, offensive, lazy, useless, trite and downright irresponsible of any business owner who's using it.

 Because if you, as a business owner, tell me, as a potential customer, that I can have the luxury of receiving your oh-so-titillating newsletter if I give you my email address, you're playing me for a fool.

 - You think I'm ignorant (because I've never used the internet if I find the promise of a “newsletter” exciting)

 - You don't really care about me (because if you did, you'd put a little more thought into your message)